-Understand basic concepts of evolutionary biology as they relate to disease and health; Discuss natural selection, antibiotic resistance and emerging diseases and implications for public health; Understand how gene-environment mismatch contributes to diseases of western civilization; Recognize how some disease symptoms represent host defenses and others are pathogen virulence factors; Describe how common genetic polymorphisms such as sickle cell trait and Factor V Leiden can result from natural Selection; Understand how viruses can cause cancer and how selective processes contribute to carcinogenesis; Learn how genetic conflicts contribute to reproductive diseases.
-Gain insight into evolutionary hypotheses of human menopause and morning sickness; recognize the link between diet, obesity, diabetes, and evolution.
-This is a lecture, tutorial, and discussion based course.
-Students are expected to attend daily lectures, interactive case-based discussions, and presentations given by guest lecturers and other students.
-Student will have opportunities to pursue in-depth study of evolutionary medicine topics and present these to the faculty and students.
+At the end of the elective students will understand basic concepts of evolutionary biology as they relate to disease and health, with an emphasis on the role of the microbiome in disease; Learn how health systems and prescriber behavior influence antibiotic resistance; understand the evolution of emerging diseases and implications for public health; Understand how gene-environment mismatch contributes to chronic inflammatory diseases and cancer.
+Recognize how some disease symptoms represent host defenses and others are pathogen virulence factors.
+This is a discussion-based course.
+Students are expected to complete online assignments, take part in interactive casebased discussions, and complete writing assignments.
+Students will have opportunities to pursue in-depth study of evolutionary medicine topics and present these to the faculty and students.